Guy Portelli

-Guy Portelli (born 13 June 1957) is a contemporary English sculptor.
+Guy Portelli (born 13 June 1957) is a contemporary English sculptor and author.

 Life

 He was born in South Africa in 1957, but moved permanently to England with his parents in 1969, who had each come earlier to Britain to study as art students.
 He lived largely with his grandfather in Southend, London, during the initial move.
 The family moved to Tonbridge in the early 1970s, where he still lives.

 He studied at the Hugh Christie School in Tonbridge.
 He left school at 16 to study at Medway College of Art.
 Originally studying interior design, this changed to a focus on sculpture in his second year.
 Whilst at college he started his own business, designing theatre sets, employing around twenty people.

 On graduation, he found work designing hotel interiors but continued a part-time course in sculpture at Chelsea Art College (where his parents had studied).

 In the late 1970s, he found employment at the BBC's special-effects department, working on sets for Doctor Who and Blake's 7.

 His father, of Maltese ancestry, had success as a musician and film-maker, and died in 1974, when Guy was only 17.
 Portelli’s own son Anthony died aged only 13.